facebook/docusaurus/website/docs/migration-from-v1-to-v2.md

 ## Step 2 - Migrate `siteConfig` to `docusaurus.config.js`

 Rename `siteConfig.js` to `docusaurus.config.js`.
+In Docusaurus 2, we split each functionality (blog, docs, pages) into plugins for modularity.
+Presets are bundles of plugins and for backward compatibility we built a `@docusaurus/preset-classic` preset which bundles most of the essential plugins present in Docusaurus 1.

-Then, add the preset configuration to your `docusaurus.config.js`'s default export:
+Add the following preset configuration to your `docusaurus.config.js`.

 ```jsx
 // docusaurus.config.js